Got leftover cranberries? Make a healthy balsamic vinaigrette for your favorite leafy green salad!

-Yep – I still have cranberries floating around in my frig . . .
+Yep – I still have cranberries floating around in my frig . . . why not use them in a healthy vinaigrette?

 My darling daughter wanted to string popcorn and cranberries at Thanksgiving, so her dutiful mother went out and bought enough cranberries for cranberry sauce (got to have sauce with Turkey!) and a few hundred bags to string.